ccb-hms/Spatial-Workshop/README.md

     *If the above doesn't work, try the legacy version:*
     ```bash
     docker-compose up
-    ```ompose up
     ```
 *   **Note:** The first time you run this, it will take a while to download the image.
-Please do this on a stable internet connection **at least one day before the workshop to avoid overwhelming the Harvard network on the day of the workshop**.
+Please do this on a stable internet connection **at least one day before the workshop**.

 ### Step 3: Access JupyterLab
-*   Confirm that you see log messages from the Jupyter server in the terminal,
+*   Confirm that you see log messages from the Jupyter server in the terminal
-*   Look for a URL that starts with `http://127.0.0.1:8888/lab?token=...`,
+*   Look for a message saying `Jupyter Server` is running
-*   Copy the full URL and paste it into your web browser (Chrome or Firefox recommended).
+*   Open your web browser and go to: **`http://127.0.0.1:8888/lab`**
+*   You should see JupyterLab load directly without any password prompt

 You are now inside the workshop environment!
 You can open the notebooks from the file browser on the left and start the exercises.